Neural Exploitation and Exploration of Contextual Bandits: Experiments

-\para{Baselines}.
-To comprehensively evaluate \sysn, we choose $3$ neural-based bandit algorithms, one linear and one kernelized bandit algorithms. \begin{enumerate} \item LinUCB \citep{2010contextual} explicitly assumes the reward is a linear function of arm vector and unknown user parameter and then applies the ridge regression and un upper confidence bound to determine selected arm. \item KernelUCB \citep{valko2013finite} adopts a predefined kernel matrix on the reward space combined with a UCB-based exploration strategy. \item Neural-Epsilon adapts the epsilon-greedy exploration strategy on exploitation network $f_1$.
-I.e., with probability $1-\epsilon$, the arm is selected by $\bx_t = \arg \max_{i \in [n]} f_1(\bx_{t, i}; \btheta^1)$ and with probability $\epsilon$, the arm is chosen randomly. \item NeuralUCB \citep{zhou2020neural} uses the exploitation network $f_1$ to learn the reward function coming with an UCB-based exploration strategy. \item NeuralTS \citep{zhang2020neural} adopts the exploitation network $f_1$ to learn the reward function coming with an Thompson Sampling exploration strategy. \end{enumerate} Note that we do not report results of LinTS and KernelTS in the experiments, because of the limited space in figures, but LinTS and KernelTS have been significantly outperformed by NeuralTS \citep{zhang2020neural}.
+\item Neural-Epsilon adapts the epsilon-greedy exploration strategy on exploitation network $f_1$.
+With probability $1-\epsilon$, the arm is selected by $\bx_t = \arg \max_{i \in [n]} f_1(\bx_{t, i}; \btheta^1)$ and with probability $\epsilon$, the arm is chosen randomly. \item NeuralUCB \citep{zhou2020neural} uses the exploitation network $f_1$ to learn the reward function coming with an UCB-based exploration strategy. \item NeuralTS \citep{zhang2020neural} adopts the exploitation network $f_1$ to learn the reward function coming with an Thompson Sampling exploration strategy. \end{enumerate} Note that we do not report the results of LinTS and KernelTS in the experiments, because LinTS and KernelTS have been significantly outperformed by NeuralTS \citep{zhang2020neural}.

 \para{MNIST dataset}.
 MNIST is a well-known image dataset \citep{lecun1998gradient} for the 10-class classification problem.
 Following the evaluation setting of existing works \citep{valko2013finite, zhou2020neural, zhang2020neural}, we transform this classification problem into bandit problem.
 Consider an image $\bx \in \bbr^{d}$, we aim to classify it from $10$ classes.
 First, in each round, the image $\bx$ is transformed into $10$ arms and presented to the learner, represented by $10$ vectors in sequence $\bx_1 = (\bx, \mathbf{0}, \dots, \mathbf{0}), \bx_2 = (\mathbf{0}, \bx, \dots, \mathbf{0}), \dots, \bx_{10} = (\mathbf{0}, \mathbf{0}, \dots, \mathbf{\bx}) \in \bbr^{10d} $.
 The reward is defined as $1$ if the index of selected arm matches the index of $\bx$'s ground-truth class; Otherwise, the reward is $0$.